zac-heisey/good-neighbor-agency/sections/work.md

 permalink: false
 header:
   mainHeading: Our<br>Work
-  subHeading: From digital strategy to web design, software selection to technology consulting, our work is geared toward helping you do good, <i>better</i>.
+  subHeading: From digital strategy to web design, branding to technology
+    consulting, our work is geared toward helping you do good, <i>better</i>.
-  bgImage:
+  bgImage: null
 blocks:
   - type: richText
     body: >-